sreejith-vu/docker-image/README.md

 Here i have user ECR to save the image and for deployment.
 I have also tried traefik with this setup.
 **HELM** was used to install traefik.

+## Docker Containers

+I have also created the same as docker container and linked with nginx in reverse proxy.